 While JIT is famous for its implementation in Azure VMs, its use transcends access management in a given environment.
 JIT can be used in either mission-critical scenarios or ongoing least privilege operations.
 Some of its common use cases are below.

-On-call access with JIT
+On-call access to production with JIT

 On-call is when an employee must be reachable outside working hours to respond to emergencies.
 JIT provides organizations with a perfect opportunity to regulate what an on-call person or team does within the specific duration of their on-call duty.